Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-Second, we considered metadata on geolocation (center latitude and longitude) and date (year and day-of-year ranging 1-365) in pretraining.
-The model receives time and location information for each sample and encodes them independently using 2D sin/cos encoding.
-They are added to the embedded tokens via a weighted sum with learned weights: one for time and one for location (see Figure~\ref{fig:MAE}).
+Second, we considered metadata on geolocation (latitude and longitude) and date (year and day-of-year ranging 1-365) in pretraining.
+The model receives time and location information for each sample (i.e., date for each image in the sequence and the center latitude and longitude) and encodes them independently.
+Latitude and longitude are encoded separately using the 1D sin/cos strategy, similar to equation~\ref{eq:posenc}, and the resulting embeddings are concatenated together.
+The same is done for year and day-of-year.

+The metadata encodings are added to the embedded tokens via a weighted sum with learned weights: one for time and one for location (see Figure~\ref{fig:MAE}).
 This means that we let the model learn how the metadata should be added to the embedded tokens.
 Since this metadata is often not available, we decided to include it not as additional inputs in patch embeddings, but as a simple bias, similar to the idea of positional encodings.
 For the same reason, we also added a drop mechanism during pretraining that randomly drops the geolocation and/or the temporal data to help the model learn how to handle the absence of this information.
+Note that the metadata encodings are designed to inform the model about the sample's general location (center coordinates) and corresponding timestamp, while only the 3D positional encodings are responsible for conveying the positions of the tokens within the sample.